-A minor in Medicine & Society requires 15 hours of approved coursework: the foundation course “Readings in Medicine & Society” (HON 3301H) as well as four elective courses chosen from the list of courses approved for the minor.
+A minor in medicine and society requires 15 hours of approved coursework: the foundation course “Readings in Medicine & Society” (HON 3301H) as well as four elective courses chosen from the list of courses approved for the minor.
 At least two of these four electives must be taken at the advanced (3000-4000) level; in some cases, other related coursework or internships may be applied toward the minor, with prior approval from the director.
 Students must earn a 3.0 or higher in all coursework for the minor.

-In addition, students must complete at least 12 hours in residence, 9 hours of which must be at the advanced (3000–4000) level.
-A maximum of 6 hours of approved transfer credits may be accepted toward the minor upon the approval of the program director.
-No more than 6 hours of a student’s major may be applied toward the minor.
+In addition, students must complete at least 12 hours in residence, nine hours of which must be at the advanced (3000–4000) level.
+A maximum of six hours of approved transfer credits may be accepted toward the minor upon the approval of the program director.
+No more than six hours of a student’s major may be applied toward the minor.

 Selecting courses for the minor:

-As always, appointments with MedSoc advisors Aaron Reynolds and Megan Prather (via the Navigate app, Location: Honors — Honors Online/Remote Appointments) are encouraged to insure all minor requirements are being met.
+As always, appointments with MedSoc advisors Aaron Reynolds and Megan Prather (via the Navigate app, Location: Honors — Honors Online/Remote Appointments) are encouraged to ensure all minor requirements are being met.